The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 Even in July it can be super foggy

-DAY TWO: BAR HARBOR, MAINE & ACADIA NATIONAL PARK (TWO NIGHTS)
+DAY 2-3: BAR HARBOR and ACADIA NATIONAL PARK itinerary

 The drive from Portland to Bar Harbor is a scenic 3 hours.
 We were able to check into our hotel, drop bags and then we headed to Bar Harbor to explore and eat lunch.
 Let me preface this part in saying that it was super foggy the two days that we were in Bar Harbor.
 While we were lucky with some sun breaks, much of our visit to Acadia was shrouded in clouds.
 We made the best of it and still went to every look out.
 Just means we’ll have to go back!